Children's Air Ambulance: Equipment

 Children are transported in a bespoke stretcher, nicknamed 'Shrek', which was designed and built in partnership with consultant paediatricians and transport nurses.
 No specialised stretcher for paediatric helicopter transfer existed at the time.
 The stretcher can carry a baby up to 8 kg in a specialist ‘baby pod’, or facilitate larger babies and children on the stretcher mattress.
 Its design allows for the equipment needed for paediatric intensive care to be secure and easily operated, whether in flight or on the ground.

 Clinical partners

-TCAA has nine clinical partners which commission transfers:
+TCAA has ten clinical partners which commission transfers: